Systems Architect · Organizational Builder · Associate Director

 Verizon Regulatory Affairs · BAE Systems · Reznik Group · AFT (temp)

 Six years of freelance and temp work across regulatory affairs, defense, accounting, and a first stint at AFT.
-This is where I learned to enter a room, assess it, and add something real before I had any formal authority — which turned out to be the foundation everything since has rested on.
+Walked into rooms I hadn’t built, read them, and added something real before having any formal authority to do so.

-Aug 1999 – Mar 2003 Toyota Motor Europe Brussels, Belgium
+Aug 1999 – Mar 2003 • Toyota Motor Europe (TME) • Brussels, Belgium

 Temporary Employee → Administrative → Public Relations Specialist